 Novo Troitzk (W6 26171) ❧ Procured at a market in the city of Aktöbe in NW Kazakhstan and grown in the surrounding country side.
 The has become the highest yielding Purple Stripe we’ve grown.
 It has a rich spicy flavor raw but quite sweet when baked.
 5 lb. limit

 Shatili (W6 35683) This variety is from the now mostly depopulated, the highland village of Shatili on the Georgian border with Chechnya on the northern slope of the Caucasus Mtns.
 It was home to ethnic Khevsurs and Kists and best known for its impressive stone fortresses and towers.
 It was also a conduit for Chechen refugees fleeing Russian bombardments during the wars in the 1990s and early 2000s.
-2 lb. limit
+2 lb. limit sold out for 2017

 Shvelisi (W6 35657) ❧ From the village of Shvelisi in western Republic of Georgia near the Turkish border.
 Consistently productive, it has a rich flavor, excellent raw and sweet roasted.
 Inner wrapper and cloves are fuchsia colored.
 It more commonly known by the ironic moniker “Chesnok Red.”
 “Chesnok” is the Russian (and related languages) word for garlic.
 If the 2008 Russian invasion of Georgia is indicative of the less than harmonious relationship between the two countries, they have even less in common linguistically.
 In Georgian the word for garlic is “niori”.
 Bulk available.